Punt Road Oval

-Punt Road Oval, also known as the Richmond Cricket Ground or known by naming rights sponsorship as the Swinburne Centre, is an Australian rules football ground and a former cricket oval located within the Yarra Park precinct of East Melbourne, Victoria, situated a few hundred metres to the east of the Melbourne Cricket Ground (MCG).
+Punt Road Oval (also known as the Richmond Cricket Ground or known by naming rights sponsorship as the Swinburne Centre) is an Australian rules football venue and former cricket oval located within the Yarra Park precinct of East Melbourne, Victoria, Australia, situated a few hundred metres to the east of the Melbourne Cricket Ground (MCG).

 The oval is a former venue of the Victorian Football League (now Australian Football League), with 544 VFL/AFL premiership matches played there between 1908 and 1964.
 The venue is the training and administrative headquarters of the Richmond Football Club, and also hosts the club's reserves and women's premiership matches.

 History

 In October 1855, an application was made for the Richmond Cricket Club to play matches on the Richmond paddock next to the site occupied by the Melbourne Cricket Club.
 The first documented cricket match on the oval was played on 27 December 1856.
 The venue remained the home ground for the Richmond Cricket Club until the end of the 2010/11 season.
-In 2011/12, the club moved to Central Reserve, Glen Waverley.
+In 2011/12, the club moved to Central Reserve in Glen Waverley.

 It was used as the home ground by the Richmond Football Club in the Victorian Football Association (VFA) from 1885 to 1907 then in the Victorian Football League (VFL) from 1908 to 1964.
 It was also used by the Melbourne Football Club during and immediately after World War II, when the MCG became a military base.
 Not until late 1946 were Melbourne able to play the MCG again.
 In round 4 of the 1956 season, Melbourne played a one off home game at Punt Road against Fitzroy, this time due to renovations at the MCG in preparation for the 1956 Summer Olympics.
 Owing to the arrangement of the draw for 1942, South Melbourne played one home game there against Hawthorn when Richmond had the bye.

 After the 1964 season, the capacity of the venue was to be reduced to only 22,000, after much of the outer was to be lost to the widening by 50 ft of Punt Road, a notorious traffic bottleneck.
 Under the stewardship of President Ray Dunn, Richmond negotiated to move its home games to the Melbourne Cricket Ground starting from 1965.
 The last senior VFL game was played at the venue on 22 August 1964, between Richmond and Hawthorn, where Richmond was beaten by 43 points.
 The club retained the venue as its training and administrative base, despite moving its home games.

 In November 1999 it hosted a Mercantile Mutual Cup match between Victoria and A.C.T.